 Sending donations to GoldPaid from Castleford

 The route is online first.
 A Castleford shop sends photos to GoldPaid on WhatsApp, then asks for a free prepaid Royal Mail Special Delivery label.
-The label carries a parcel tracked and insured, with delivery the next working day to GB mainland addresses.
+The label carries a parcel tracked and signed for, with delivery the next working day to GB mainland addresses.

 The nearest city with a specialist precious-metal buyer is Leeds, around 16 miles from Castleford and roughly 25 minutes by car in clear conditions.
 A return trip takes a staff member off the floor for the better part of an afternoon.